awsdocs/aws-iot-docs/developerguide/iot-sql-select.md

 ## Working with Binary Payloads<a name="binary-payloads"></a>

-When the message payload should be handled as raw binary data \(rather than a JSON object\), you can use the \* operator to refer to it in a `SELECT` clause\.
+When the message payload should be handled as raw binary data, rather than a JSON object, use the \* operator to refer to it in a `SELECT` clause\.
+This works for non\-JSON payloads with some rule actions, such as the [S3 action](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html#s3-rule)\.

-These rules must be followed to use \* to refer to the message payload as raw binary data:
+To use \* to refer to the message payload as raw binary data, follow these rules:

 1. The SQL statement and templates must not refer to JSON names other than \*\.